Code-Institute-Submissions/steveforrest-portfolio-project-1_SepResub/README.md

 The images should line up so images in land scape or portrait are next to each other.
 I considered using Grid for this but was unable to learn and impliment it due to time constraints.

-### footer links

-I intended to get the links in the footers to cahnge colors when hovered over but i could not get the specificity to target the icons.

 ## Citations